kubb-labs/kubb/docs/plugins/swagger-faker/index.md

 #### output.exportType

-Define what needs to be exported, here you can also disable the export of barrel files
+Define what needs to be exported, you can also disable the export of barrel files

 ::: info
 Type: `'barrel' | 'barrelNamed' | false` <br/>